hirak99/yabsnap/README.md

 **`... --subvol-map SUBVOL_MAP`**

-By default, rollback detects mount points using '/etc/mtab'.
-However, for certain recovery environments (such as `grub-btrfs`), that may not work.
-In such cases, you can use `--subvol-map SUBVOL_MAP` to specify mount-point-to-subvolume mappings.
+An advanced feature used to override automatic identification of subvolumes at the time of rollback.

-`SUBVOL_MAP` must be of the formt `"MOUNT_DIR:SUBVOL_NAME ..."`,
+The `SUBVOL_MAP` should be of the format `"MOUNT_DIR:SUBVOL_NAME ..."`.
-where you provide the current mount points and their corresponding subvolumes.
-The device name will be auto-detected from the snapshot location.
-Multiple mappings can be separated by spaces.
-For example:
-`--subvol-map "/:@ /home:@home"`.
+For example, `--subvol-map "/:@ /home:@home"`.

-Note that the subvolumes should exist in the snapshot or recovery environment for the rollback to work as expected.

-The generated script will include a comment when `--subvol-map` is used.
+When `--subvol-map` is used, the generated script will include a comment confirming the override.

+Context: This option is particularly relevant for rolling back snapshots taken before version `v2.3.0`.
+Earlier versions did not store subvolume names with snapshots, and instead detected them based on mount points of directories like `"/"` or `"/home"`.
+While this worked for online rollbacks (where the subvolumes were mounted consistently with the snapshot), it failed in offline environments where subvolumes could be mounted differently (e.g., mounting`/@.snapshots/@root-20250921193009` as root, when the actual subvolume to roll back is `@`).

+For snapshots taken **after** `v2.3.0`, this option is no longer necessary, as the subvolume names are now stored with the snapshots.

 ### `yabsnap rollback PATH|TIMESTAMP [--subvol-map SUBVOL_MAP] [--noconfirm]`